If you’re in two minds about a campervan, how do you take the plunge?

 We want a campervan, don’t we?

-We’ve loved tent-camping in the UK and Europe, but a bad back, too much bad weather and a bad dose of campsite van envy led to us selling our tent after last summer’s holiday.
-Since then, we’d enjoyed the freedom and luxury of AirBnB-ing, but couldn’t help ogling every campervan we’ve passed.
+We’ve loved tent-camping in the UK and Europe, but a bad back, too much bad weather and a bad dose of campervan envy led to us selling our tent after a last summer holiday.

 - Carpeted walls

 - The cost

 - Having one vehicle (and so having to drive a kitchen to work)

 - Feeling obliged to only use the van – no staying in houses or hotels or eating out any more!

 Yet, as good as these reasons were, we were still hankering.
 We visited the motorhome shows to look at conversions and came to the conclusion that they all lacked a little finesse.
 There were either style issues, or some cheap bits and pieces, or some bad finishing-off.

 Some were much better than others, of course, but nothing came close to the made-as-a-camper VW California.
 Plus the price difference wasn’t ALL that big!

 So….We went for a test drive in a VW California SE (now the T6 Ocean).